 Keegan Hall wondered: What type of tech device/software would you support via crowdfund in a heartbeat if they had a working prototype?
 I wouldn’t.
 I’ll wait until it’s truly shipping.
 I’ve been burned too many times.
 Crowdfunded hardware / software / tech has produced more disappointments than it has successes in the eyes of the people who went the extra mile to fund an idea.
 Most of my own crowdfunding efforts will more than likely remain in the realm of media-related support.
 You typically know what you’re getting there (and, sometimes, the impact is immediate).

-Todd Donna asked: Do you ever wish you made different decisions in the past from where you’re at today ?
-Ot are you on the right track ?
+Todd Donna asked: Do you ever wish you made different decisions in the past from where you are today ?
+Or are you on the right track ?
 Of course, I think we would all make different decisions if we were given a chance to do so.
 But what would that do?
 If we zigged instead of zagging, we may not be in the place(s) we are now – for better or for worse.
 I could wish that I did something else, but would I know (truly) if that would have made a difference for the better (overall)?
 Nobody knows.
 I don’t know if I’m on the “right” track, or if I ever would be even if I thought I could have made a better decision at some point in the past.
 You have to keep in mind, as well: if you changed even one tiny thing about your past, you wouldn’t be who and where you are right now.
 Everything would be different.
 I’m pretty happy with who I am, who I’m with and where our life is at.
 I wouldn’t actually change a single thing.
 What about you?
 Are you happy with all of the decisions you’ve made […]

 Thady Senior is curious about my thoughts on monetization.
 Buckle up, buttercups.
 We may be here a while!
 Do you think monetization of content has gone too far?
 It used to be that everything could be watched for free and advertising revenue covered it.
 Now it is the case that internet streaming services (Patreon, Netflix, etc.) and satellite / TV services are chargeable.
 Do you think YouTube will integrate a pay-for-content facility?
 First, YouTube already has a PPV option.
 It’s rarely used because it’s rather inflexible for both would-be supporters and existing producers.
 Second, I don’t think monetization can ever truly go “too far.”
 If someone’s getting a piece of content for free, they have to support (or, in some cases, “suffer through”) whatever needs to happen to make that free transaction worth doing for all parties involved.
 “Too far” for one person is not “too far” for another.
 I’ve gone into this topic in depth at various points in the past, but advertising has never been a stable form of support for valuable content – and you’re blind to assume otherwise.
 Take, for example, the cancellation of one of your favorite TV shows.
 Why?
 Because a network decided that […]